a-pawlak/countries-info/README.md

 ### One of my learning app 🐼

-### https://any-countries-info.netlify.app/ - give permission for one time use your location, and app will start!
+### https://any-countries-info.netlify.app/ - give (or not)permission for one time use your location, and app will start!